Road Rage & Aggressive Driving: Prevention, Avoidance and ManagementUpdated Dec. 16, 2020

 It starts with your attitude

 The fight against aggressive driving and road rage begins and ends in the mind of the individual motorist.
-Road rage incidents are the result of driver’s personal choices.
+Road rage incidents are the result of drivers' personal choices.
 Nobody is there holding a gun to their heads and forcing them to drive dangerously.
-Most drivers believe that they would never disregard their own safety or threaten the personal safety of another road user, but they forget that the choices they make in life differ depending on their circumstances and are largely affected by state of mind.
+Most drivers believe that they would never disregard their own safety or threaten the personal safety of another road user, but they forget that the choices they make in life differ depending on their circumstances and are largely affected by their state of mind.

 If you are in a good, relaxed mood it is incredibly unlikely that you would choose to behave aggressively, even when faced with an aggravating situation.
 On the other hand, if you are feeling negative, tightly wound and angry at the world in general, there is a good chance you will lose your temper and overreact to minor or imagined grievances.
 Take a moment to think about it; you can probably identify past occasions in your life when this has happened.

-Developing an all-round positive attitude towards driving, learning to respect other people and controlling your own emotions are the only fool-proof ways to keep the threat of road rage at bay.
+Developing an all-around positive attitude towards driving, learning to respect other people and controlling your own emotions are the only fool-proof ways to keep the threat of road rage at bay.
 This important idea is explored in greater detail in our first module, following this introduction.